by Dr. C.D. Buckner M.D. updated by Dr. C.H. Weaver M.D. updated 3/2019

 Stem cells can be collected from bone marrow, peripheral blood, or umbilical cord blood.
 There are important advantages and disadvantages to using stem cells collected from these different sources.

-High-dose chemotherapy and SCT is part of the overall treatment for many individuals with multiple myeloma.
-To deliver high-dose chemotherapy, stem cells must be collected before treatment and infused into the patient after treatment.
-The stem cell infusion supports the recovery of the patient’s bone marrow.
+High-dose chemotherapy (HDC) and SCT is part of the overall treatment for many individuals with multiple myeloma.
+To deliver HDC, stem cells must be collected before treatment and infused into the patient after treatment.
+The stem cell infusion supports the recovery of the patient’s bone marrow blood cell production.

 HOVON Trial: Autologous Stem Cell Transplant Remains Superior to Novel Agents for Treatment of Multiple Myeloma

-The phase III HOVON clinical trial confirmed that autologous stem cell transplantation (ASCT) should still be the treatment of choice in younger patients with newly diagnosed multiple myeloma.(1)
+The phase III HOVON clinical trial confirmed that autologous stem cell transplantation (ASCT) is a treatment of choice in most patients with newly diagnosed multiple myeloma.(1)

 The clinical trial evaluated a total of 1,266 patients who were less than 65 years of age with newly diagnosed multiple myeloma between February 2011 and April 2014.
 All patients were treated with induction therapy consisting of Velcade (bortezomib)–cyclophosphamide–dexamethasone chemotherapy and then were assigned to receive additional standard dose chemotherapy or high dose melphalan chemotherapy and ASCT and directly compared.